Geometric integration of ODEs using multiple quadratic auxiliary variables: Acknowledgments

 \section{Acknowledgments}

-The author would like to thank Brynjulf Owren for his useful comments, including pointing out the connection between the presented method and the AVF method.
+The author would like to thank Brynjulf Owren for his helpful comments and insightful discussions, including pointing out a connection to the AVF method.
 This work was funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie Grant agreement No. 691070.